zyhwillmakeit/real-time-telehealth-clickstream-analytics/docs/07-bronze.md

 `raw_record_id=topic:partition:offset`.
 A best-effort `schema_id` is extracted from the Confluent header only when magic byte 0 and five bytes are present.
 This is not validation: even a corrupt body is preserved.
 Null values (Kafka tombstones), non-Avro values and unknown schema IDs are retained.
-Day 8 owns decoding/quarantine.
+Step 8 owns decoding/quarantine.

 The sink is append-only Delta with a persistent checkpoint.
 There is no business event deduplication, watermark, foreachBatch merge or data-loss suppression.